Learn how to easily make a delicious and healthier version of traditional Teochew sweet yam (taro) paste made without any oil.

 - Place the mashed taro in a saucepan.
 Add sugar and cook over low to medium heat until the sugar is melted.
 I did not add any water to my paste, so it's thick because I like it thick.
 But you can add water to thin it to the consistency you like.
 Some people like to cook it with coconut milk too.
 I separate my coconut milk as topping on the side

-Briefly heat the coconut milk:
+Briefly heat the coconut cream:

 - Place the coconut cream with some salt and heat over low heat.
 Do not boil it